Acne-Prone Skin Care Guide: Causes, Daily Routine and Breakout Prevention Tips

 What Is Acne-Prone Skin?

-Acne-prone skin is skin that is more likely to develop clogged pores, blackheads, whiteheads, pimples, or deeper cystic breakouts.
-This usually happens when excess oil mixes with dead skin cells and bacteria inside the pores.
+Acne-prone skin is skin that is more likely to develop clogged pores, blackheads, whiteheads, pimples, or deeper inflamed breakouts.
+This usually happens when excess oil, dead skin cells, and bacteria interact inside the pores.

 When a pore becomes blocked, it can swell and turn into a visible breakout.
-Some acne is mild and occasional.
-Other types can be persistent and inflamed.
+Some acne is mild and occasional, while other types are persistent, deeper, and more inflammatory.

-Acne-prone skin often has higher oil production, but not always.
-Even people with dry or combination skin can experience breakouts.
+Acne-prone skin is often associated with higher oil production, but not always.
+Even people with combination or relatively dry skin can still experience regular breakouts.

 What Causes Acne?